 - Put all props back into the props cabinet and lock it. - Make sure all costume pieces are back in the costume shop and/or dressing rooms.
 Lock up the rehearsal sound system in the location appropriate for your space. - Strike furniture pieces to stage left and consolidate to be out of the shop's way - Strike or move any prop table on SR so that it is out of the shop's way (and less tempting as a work space). - If you have moved a white board, tech cart or other teaching tool out of your way, make sure it is back in the room and accessible for classes the next day - Turn off all stage lights, work lights, and shop lights.
-(Leave on the light over the paint sink and the light by Megan's office) - Put out and turn on Ghost light - Lock Up! - O Toland Theatre: (2) stage doors, (4) side house doors, (2) main house doors in the lobby, green room, room 70, dressing rooms, laundry room, makeup room - O Frederick Theatre: backstage door, side door from hallway to theatre, (2) main house doors in the lobby, (2) doors into the dressing room - Type up and Distribute the Rehearsal Report
+(Leave on the light over the paint sink and the light by Megan's office) - Put out and turn on Ghost light - Lock Up! - O Toland Theatre: (2) stage doors, (4) side house doors, (2) main house doors in the lobby, green room, room 70, dressing rooms, laundry room, makeup room, tool room, light shop. - o IMPORTANT FOR TOLAND- the double doors on the scene shop loading dock are on a university key that theatre personnel are not allowed to have as of Summer 2017.
+If these doors are unlocked, you should call the campus operator at 785-8000 so that campus police can come lock them, - O Frederick Theatre: backstage door, side door from hallway to theatre, (2) main house doors in the lobby, (2) doors into the dressing room-during tech/performances - Type up and Distribute the Rehearsal Report